 About Cases#

-This topic explains cases, their components, and how to create them in TheHive.
+This topic explains cases in TheHive, their components, and how they work.

 Definition#